fbpx

 We both like nice things, but we don’t HAVE to have them.

-We like going out to nice dinners, but we don’t ALWAYS need them.
+We like going out to nice dinners, but we don’t ALWAYS indulge in them.

 We have talked about money openly and honestly for as long as I can remember.